-You can.
-Just know that the apple flavor won’t be as apparent.
+You can but just be aware that the apple flavor won’t be as apparent.
 Many times apple sauce is used as an oil replacement and a natural sweetener, but not so much for its strong apple flavor.
-Apple butter is concentrated and has a stronger flavor, just to keep that in mind!
+Apple butter is concentrated and has a stronger apple flavor.

 How to make these pancakes your own

-- To save yourself some time, especially on busy mornings, make these with a pancake mix or gluten-free pancake mix.
-Simply add ½ a cup of apple butter to the mix and cook as per the mix instructions.
+- To save time, especially on busy mornings, make these with a pancake mix or gluten-free pancake mix.
+Simply add ½ cup of apple butter to the mix and cook as per the mix instructions.